rudzainy/rudzainy.github.io/_posts/2024-05-26-ux-assignment-1.md

 Sometime in July 2022, I got an interview invitation for a UIUX Designer position.
 After the first Zoom interview, I was given an assignment to be completed within a few days.

-The assignment was to re-design and build WordPress mockups for two websites.
+The assignment was to re-design and build a WordPress mockups for two websites.

+## Unpacking the Problem

+I broke down the process into two parts – design and code.

+### Design

+I didn't have much time wo work with, therefore I chose to not focus on UI too much, as both websites have a distinct branding theme.
+I focused instead on solving UX problems such as information hierarchy and basic UIUX housecleaning.

+### Code

+I had to re-build the current theme and faced some challanges getting myself accustomed to how the WordPress theme author manages their codebase.
+I managed to convert the design from Figma into code utilizing plugins in Figma to optimize my process flow.

 ## Carenters Shipping